Why Choose Swedish?

 The Ivy Center is a true brain tumor center

-In the video below, Dr. Foltz talks about the advantages of a true brain tumor center.
+In the video below, our founding director, Dr. Foltz, talks about the advantages of a true brain tumor center.

 Having a brain surgeon on a hospital’s staff is not enough.
 A true brain tumor center has all of the experts who deal with brain tumors daily, including: